pinussilvestrus/trellics/README.md

-> simple trello board with own style with angular for andserve
+> simple trello board with angular for andserve